project-2-inked-in/inked-in/README.md

 What can the user do with the app?
 - User can sign up and create and account
+- User can choose between two roles: user or tattooer
-- User can login
+- User/tattooer can login
-- User can log out
+- User/tattooer can log out
-- User can create ...
+- User/tattooer can create their profile
+- User/tattooer can update their profile
+- User/tattooer can upload a profile photo
+- User/tattooer can upload a tattoos photos ans tattooer can upload their work
+- User/tattooer can visit other tattooer profile

 ## User stories (Backlog)

+- User/tattooer can delete their profile
+- User/tattooer can give like to tattooer photo
+- User/tattooer can have favourites work from tattooers (from likes)
+- User/tattooer can do reviews to tattoers, but not to himselfs
+- User can see their reviews
+- User can edit their reviews
+- User can visit other users profiles
+- User can ask appointment to tattooer
-- User can upload a profile picture
+- User can send a DM to tattoer
-- User can ...
+- User/tattoor can see favoutire images in big size

 ---